 Preparing for your appointment

-Although your symptoms may prompt you to visit your family doctor or a general practitioner, you'll likely be referred to a gastroenterologist to diagnose and treat Zollinger-Ellison syndrome.
-You may also be referred to an oncologist, a doctor who specializes in treating cancer.
+Although your symptoms may prompt you to visit your family doctor or a general practitioner, you'll likely be referred to a doctor who specializes in diseases of the digestive system (gastroenterologist) to diagnose and treat Zollinger-Ellison syndrome.
+You also may be referred to an oncologist, a doctor who specializes in treating cancer.

 What you can do

 Questions to ask your doctor

 Your doctor will base a diagnosis on the following: